Ceaser:(In sign) Ape alone, weak. Apes together... strong. Maurice:(Also in sign) Apes stupid.

 Part of Caesar's plan for getting through the police blockade involves him riding a horse.

-One of the characters is named Dodge Landon, Dodge and Landon were Taylor's male companions in the first movie.
+One of the characters is named John Landon, and he has a son named Dodge Landon.
+Thomas Dodge and John Landon were Taylor's fellow astronauts in the first movie.

 No CDC Compliance: Gen*Sys has some serious issues about keeping experimental drugs from being constantly stolen from their labs.
 An employee is maskless in the same room as an untested, genetically modified, airborne virus - yet he is not detained for observation, and he calls off sick for two days before anyone puts two and two together.